-8.1.10 Driveways
+8.1.11 Driveways

-- .1 One driveway is required for each lot, and must be completed prior to occupation of the dwelling.
-Plain concrete driveways are not permitted (eg. A plain concrete driveway with a border and/or motif only is not permitted). - Plain concrete driveways may only be used within the road reserve to finish between a public footpath and the kerb. - .2 Indicative Vehicular Access locations are shown on the Sector Plan Map for smaller lots, and certain traditional lots where special locational circumstances dictate the need for more specific access requirements and must be complied with unless otherwise approved.
-Other access point locations are acceptable where: - (i) the garage is not built to a zero lot line; or - (ii) site specific issues warrant a different driveway location (e.g. as a response to land form, streetscape works or manoeuvrability requirements for vehicles).
+- .1 One driveway is required for each lot, and must be completed prior to occupation of the dwelling. - .2 Plain concrete driveways are not permitted (eg. A plain concrete driveway with a border and/or motif only is not permitted). - .3 Indicative Vehicular Access locations are shown on the Sector Plan Map for smaller lots, and certain traditional lots where special locational circumstances dictate the need for more specific access requirements and must be complied with unless otherwise approved.
+Other access point locations are acceptable where:

+- (i) the garage is not built to a zero lot line; or - (ii) site specific issues warrant a different driveway location (e.g. as a response to land form, streetscape works or manoeuvrability requirements for vehicles).

-.3 All driveways must:
+.4 All driveways must:

-- (i) Be no wider than 3.0 metres wide for a single garage or carport or be no wider than 5.0 metres for all other garage or carport at the property boundary, and - (ii) Allow for at least 500mm of landscaping between the driveway and the side property boundary. - .4 Driveways are to be paved for their full width (ie. "car tracks" are not permitted). - .5 The maximum grade for driveways is 1:5 except for lots which have a single garage, where additional carparking spaces are to be provided on the driveway, a maximum grade of 1:8 is required.
+- (i) Be no wider than three (3) metres wide for a single garage or carport or be no wider than five (5) metres for all other garage or carport at the property boundary, and - (ii) Allow for at least 500mm of landscaping between the driveway and the side property boundary. - .5 Driveways are to be paved for their full width (ie. "car tracks" are not permitted). - .6 The maximum grade for driveways is 1:5 except for lots which have a single garage, where additional carparking spaces are to be provided on the driveway, a maximum grade of 1:8 is required.
 All driveway grades from the property boundary (not the kerb) to the garage are to conform with the North Lakes standard drawings for residential driveway layout and construction.
-The profile of the section of driveway between the front property boundary and the kerb is to follow the Council approved grade. - .6 If a footpath has been constructed in front of your property the driveway must abut and not cut through the footpath.
-The balance of the driveway between the footpath and the kerb may be plain concrete to match the footpath. - .7 If a crossover is provided and not used then it must be removed and the verge and kerb must constructed at the owners cost, to Council's standard.
+The profile of the section of driveway between the front property boundary and the kerb is to follow the Council approved grade. - .7 If a footpath has been constructed in front of your property the driveway must abut and not cut through the footpath.
+The balance of the driveway between the footpath and the kerb may be plain concrete to match the footpath. - .8 If a crossover is provided and not used then it must be removed and the verge and kerb must constructed at the owners cost, to Council's standard.

-8.1.11 Lots Fronting a Park
+8.1.12 Lots Fronting a Park